 The back for each postcard template is identical.

 Be sure to keep your message brief!
-The white space on the right side is required for your mailing address and bar code.
+The white space on the right side is required so Virtuous can insert the Contact Name, mailing address, and bar code.
 Don't forget to save your work periodically by selecting "Save" from the Actions menu in the upper right.

 Once you have completed designing the front and back of your postcard, click on "Save & Review" in the lower right to move to the Review step.
 You will see a preview of your postcard, which you can also download and print.
 Make sure the design of your postcard looks correct - this is your chance to make sure it will look exactly the way you'd like when it is sent to your recipients.